Closed-Form Last Layer Optimization: Additional Results

-\paragraph{Use of a bias.} We study the impact of using bias on the performance of ``\emph{$\ell_2$ c.f.~proximal ($\lambda)$}" on CIFAR-100.
+\paragraph{Use of a bias on CIFAR-100.} We study the impact of using bias on the performance of ``\emph{$\ell_2$ c.f.~proximal ($\lambda)$}'' on CIFAR-100.
 The results are given in~\Cref{fig:cifar100_new_bias_no_bias}.
 We observe similar performance for both strategies.

-\paragraph{Impact of initialization.} We study impact of different initialization strategies (see~\Cref{subsec:numerical_considerations} for more details).
-The results are given in~\Cref{fig:cifar100_new_initialization}.
-We see that using \emph{zero} initialization leads to overall better performance across batch sizes.

-\paragraph{Adam optimizer.} We train our method ``\emph{$\ell_2$ c.f.~proximal ($\lambda)$}" but replacing the SGD update on $\theta$ in~\cref{eq:final-sgd-update} by an Adam optimizer update.
-The results are reported in~\cref{fig:cifar100_new_sgd_vs_adam}.
-We observe that using Adam together with our method leads to worse performance.
-The Adam update keeps running averages over the gradients and squared gradients which are used to rescale parameter updates.
-While using momentum over gradients in the backbone works well with our method, the additional step-size rescaling might require us to incorporate an adaptive strategy over $\lambda$ parameter and extend these per last layer dimension.